|

 Coleonema pulchellum 'Sunset Gold' (Golden Breath of Heaven) - This spreading evergreen shrub grows to 2 feet tall and spreads to 4-6 feet.
 It has needle-like yellowish-green foliage and pale-pink flowers that appear from winter to spring.
 Plant in sun to light shade with good drainage and irrigate regularly to occasionally.
 We have customers who have reported that it does well in heavy soil although it is recommended that this plant be placed where drainage is good.
 It is hardy to about 20 degrees F and tolerates near coastal windy conditions.
 A great plant for contrasting other foliage colors and textures.
 This one-time New Zealand "Shrub of the Year" was apparently first discovered in a garden in Western Australia and first introduced into the US in the late 1980's.
 We have been growing this plant for many years as Coleonema pulchrum 'Sunset Gold' but the plants in cultivation under the name Coleonema pulchrum are now considered to be to be Coleonema pulchellum.
 We also grow the full sized species Coleonema pulchellum and a compact form of this species Coleonema pulchellum 'Compact Form', as well as the white flowering species Coleonema album.

-The information about Coleonema pulchellum 'Sunset Gold' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant. |
+The information about Coleonema pulchellum 'Sunset Gold' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 |